DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/technical/read data/read-gp-data/map-to-fhir/index.md

 A FHIR patient search request is converted to an MPI PDQ request and the results are converted back to a FHIR Searchset Bundle

 ### [WRDS SOAP (ResultSet) GPpracticeLookup to FHIR Bundle (searchSet)](wrds.md)
-A FHIR organization endpoint search request is converted to an WRDS ResultSet request and the results are converted back to a FHIR Searchset Bundle
+A FHIR organization endpoint search request is converted to a WRDS ResultSet request and the results are converted back to a FHIR Searchset Bundle

 ### [IHR3 GetRecord to FHIR Bundle (searchSet)](ihr.md)